unity3d-jp/UnityChanToonShaderVer2_Project/Assets/Toon/Shader/README_en.txt

 Please contact us if you have any issues.

 【Version】
+2018/08/16
+Add MatcapMask
+Added MatcapMask that can adjust the power of MatCap effect applied on the UV base of the mesh.
+MatcapMask is a grayscale map, "white" becomes to MatCap full effect.
+You can adjust the power of the mask with Tweak_MatcapMaskLevel property.

 2018/07/04
 Add Unlit_Intensity property
 If there is no valid light in the scene, UTS2 switches to default lighting, and now you can adjust its brightness.